wasmerio/old-docs.wasmer.io/integrations/examples/instance.md

 Now that we have everything set up, let's go ahead and try it out!

-### Loading the WASM module
+## Loading the Wasm module

-The first step will be to load the WASM module we want to use.
+The first step will be to load the Wasm module we want to use.
 This is done by having its contents loaded as bytes:

 {% tabs %}
 {% tab title="Rust" %}